-Aligned with the mission of our institution, the Department of Pediatrics fosters an atmosphere of tolerance and free exchange of ideas, where we are personally and professionally enriched by our differences.
-We celebrate all backgrounds and value our students, residents, fellows and faculty of every race, ethnicity, religion, gender, gender identity, sexual orientation, age and belief system.
+Aligned with the mission of our institution, the Department of Pediatrics fosters an atmosphere of tolerance and a free exchange of ideas, where our differences personally and professionally enrich us.
+We celebrate all backgrounds and value our students, residents, fellows, and faculty of every race, ethnicity, religion, gender, gender identity, sexual orientation, age, and belief system.
 Together, we hope to create a safe space where we can learn from one another and continue to grow.

-Tampa Bay is a rich and diverse community, which allows for valuable opportunities to learn how to best care for patients from different backgrounds.
-We hope that our sustained commitment to diversity will allow our trainees and faculty to gain the skills needed to deliver the highest quality care to all of our patients in the Bay Area.
+Tampa Bay is a rich and diverse community, allowing for valuable opportunities to learn how to best care for patients from different backgrounds.
+We hope that our sustained commitment to diversity will enable our trainees and faculty to gain the skills needed to deliver the highest quality care to all of our patients in the Tampa Bay Area.

-To learn more visit our USF Diversity, Inclusion & Equal Opportunity page.
+To learn more, visit our Diversity Inclusion and Health Equity page.

 Check out our Underrepresented Minority Visiting Student Scholarship page to learn more about the program and to apply.